mieweb/docs/content/functions/health-surveillance/respirator-info-chart-tab.md

 ![](../respirator-info-chart-tab.assets/08c7740e60b9e27f2bd406b355f7002c.png)

-If you confirm to delete, it will delete that respirator fit data and will not be able to un-delete it.
-Note: deleting a respirator fit data entry does not delete any stored documents related to the entry.
+If you confirm to delete, it will delete that respirator fit data and will not be able to un-delete it.  **Note:** deleting a respirator fit data entry also deleted the stored document related to the entry beginning in *09-2024RC*.

 If you get an MIEAPI error when deleting a record, your security role does not have permission to ‘delete' respiratordetails via the JSON security for the role you are a part of.